beakbahama/log/docs/stress-recovery.md

 ## **Biofeedback**
 A bodily signal that provides immediate information about the organism’s internal state.
 In this document, the chin’s tingling is treated as a form of biofeedback: a sensory confirmation that stress has shifted toward resolution, especially through insight, regulation, or cooperation.

+## **Fear**
+In this framework, fear is the primary lock state of the Stress Response System: not only acute fear of immediate danger, but chronic unresolved fear held in posture, vigilance, and bodily armor.

+## **Regulation**
+The temporary calming or stabilization of a dysregulated system.
+In this document, regulation is distinguished from restoration.

+## **Restoration**
+The deeper reactivation of the body’s original stress-resolution capacity, including the release of long-held tension and the return of dormant feedback signals.

+## **Eustress / Distress**
+Eustress refers to healthy, temporary activation of the stress system that resolves and strengthens the organism.
+Distress refers to stress that remains unresolved and becomes chronic, locking the system into defense.

 ---